 If you’re not an avid reader of the Atlantic (or similar general interest magazines like the New Yorker) then you’ve undoubtedly missed both B.R.
 Meyers’ anti foodie argument/rant (in a piece called, “The Moral Crusade Against Foodies – gluttony dressed up as foodie-ism is still gluttony”) and James McWilliams’ March 1st response entitled, “B. R. Myers and the Myth of ‘Sustainable’ Food“.

 Both articles are entertaining and touch on highbrow food terms/concepts such as organic, locavore/local, slow food, food sustainability, etc. yet have the stench of pop sociology that would make David Brooks rage with anger (Brooks is the only popular writer that is objective enough to get non academic sociology correct).
-Heck, McWilliams even mentions Immanuel Kant and French philosopher Pierre Bourdieu – is he kidding (and this is coming from an ex-Philosophy major who was entrenched in circles which espoused theoretical bullshit on a consistent basis)?
-At the end of day here’s what both writers are saying: Meyers’ article condemns ”foodies” for being glutenous while McWilliams’ points out no one is correctly doing sustainable food.
+Heck, McWilliams even mentions Immanuel Kant and French philosopher Pierre Bourdieu (and this is coming from an ex-Philosophy major who was entrenched in circles which espoused theoretical bullshit on a consistent basis)?
+At the end of day here’s what both writers are saying: Meyers’ article condemns ”foodies” for being glutenous while McWilliams’ piece points out no one is correctly doing sustainable food.

 Eat Like You’re Off the Boat!